-Κ KEY OBJECTIVES AND POLICY STATEMENTS nks to Sustainable Community Strategy To improve the health of people living and working in our area Specific Food Safety Ambitions "to focus resources to achieve Food Standards Agency inspection targets A ervice Committee Policies - Health & Housing Committee: To protect and where possible improve the environment and the general public health of the community, by taking all reasonable measures available; To ensure that all premises where food is manufactured or sold comply with the public health legal requirements; and To ensure that all other eligible organisations and establishments comply with the relevant public health requirements.
-To encourage economic activity to increase business and employment opportunities To support the regeneration of Market Towns as sustainable service centres Promote local produce and local employment opportunities and promote and support the development of the Ribble Valley Food Trail " Support & complement the National Food Standards Agency reduction targets to reduce gastroenteritis in the community > the Council is committed to providing technical support to new and existing food businesses. • To support the priority outcomes of the Strategic Health Improvement Group within the Ribble Valley Local Strategic Partnership (LSP) To encourage the adoption of healthy lifestyles in the local community > Health Prevention Strategy: To promote public awareness and understanding of the importance of good food hygiene through appropriate media channels.
+KEY OBJECTIVES AND POLICY STATEM MENTS Links to Sustainable Community Strategy Specific Food Safety Ambitions To help make people's lives safer and healthier. to focus resources to achieve Food Standards Agency inspection targets > Service Committee Policies - Health & Housing Committee: To protect and where possible improve the environment and the general public health of the community, by taking all reasonable measures available; To ensure that all premises where food is manufactured or sold comply with the public health legal requirements; and To ensure that all other eligible organisations and establishments comply with the relevant public health requirements.
+To sustain a strong and prosperous Ribble Valley.
+To support the regeneration of Market Towns as sustainable service centres Promote local produce and local employment opportunities Support & complement the National Food Standards Agency targets to reduce gastroenteritis in the community > The Council is committed to providing technical support to new and existing food businesses.
+Health and Wellbeing Partnership To encourage the adoption of healthy lifestyles in the local community > Health Prevention Strategy: To promote public awareness and understanding of the importance of good food hygiene through appropriate media channels.
 To investigate infectious diseases and outbreaks and prevent the further transmission in the community.
-To seek continuous improvement To treat everyone equally and ensure access to services is available to all e.Government: to develop greater provision of information and service through this media in line with Corporate Policy.
+To seek continuous improvement To treat everyone equally and ensure access to services is available to all e.Government: To develop greater provision of information and service through this media in line with Corporate Policy.

-1.3 Links to annual 'Corporate Strategy' The Council produces an annual Corporate Strategy.
+1.3 Links to annual 'Corporate Stra regy' The Council produces an annual Corporate Strategy.
 This strategy contains key summary service information, performance information and includes key actions for the forthcoming year.
-It is anticipated that this year's Corporate Strategy will not contain anything specific in relation to Food Safety.
-1.3.1 Service development history As part of the recommended food enforcement 'quality control' measures and as part of an adopted Lancashire authority initiative, a periodic inter authority audit is undertaken of our food enforcement systems by a food officers from a neighbouring Council.
-I am pleased to report that this audit has been generally successful and reassuring with only relatively minor issues being identified.
-These issues being subsequently addressed.
+This year's Corporate Strategy specifically refers to Food Safety in the key actions and the ambition to seek to improve Ribble Valley Food businesses to a food hygiene rating of 3 and above.
+1.3.1 Service Development History As part of the recommended food enforcement 'quality control' measures and as part of an adopted Lancashire authority initiative, a periodic inter authority audit is undertaken of our food enforcement systems by a food officers from a neighbouring Council.
+This is planned for November 2018.
 Detailed individual Service Plans for Food Safety and Health and Safety are prepared on an annual basis.
 A General Environmental Health Service plan is proposed to cover the other functions carried out by this team.
 These plans will complement the corporate vision, values and objectives set out in the Council's Corporate Strategy.